 Before you get rid of honey bees

 If you intend to get rid of honey bees in September rather than February again that is going to have great bearing on how you go about it.
-You need to look at where they are, we usually use a thermal imaging camera to help us decide on best course of action.
-Over the few years we have had it, it has saved a lot of people a lot of money.
+You need to look at where they are.
+We usually use a thermal imaging camera to help us decide on best course of action.
+We have been using one since 2016 and have recently upgraded it in early 2022, apparently FLIR consider them to be throw away items rather than repairable.
+Our thermal camera has saved a lot of people, a lot of money.

 How many honey bees in a nest